Personality Changes: Causes & Treatment

 1. Can human personality change?

 It has long been believed that people cannot change their personality, which is largely stable and inherited.
-But a review of recent research in personality science points to the possibility that personality traits may change through persistent intervention and major life events.
+However, recent research in personality science suggests that personality traits may change through persistent intervention and major life events.

 2. Does personality change with age?

-Personality can change somewhat over time, but not very well.
-These changes don't seem to be systematically related to thinking skills or other common changes we experience as we age.
-This suggests that we can keep our individuality as we age.
-Don't worry about your personality.
+Personality can change somewhat over time, but not drastically.
+These changes do not seem to be systematically related to cognitive decline or other common changes we experience as we age.
+This suggests that our core personality traits remain relatively stable over the lifespan.

 3. At what age is your personality fully developed?